 If you’re a woman considering a mommy makeover, which combines various surgical procedures such as a stomach tuck and breast augmentation, lift, or reduction, you may be wondering about the factors that affect when it will be safe for you to swim again.
 The goal of a mommy makeover is to achieve your pre-pregnancy body shape and restore your self-confidence.
 To ensure a full recovery and prevent complications, it’s important to follow your doctor’s recommendations and take proper care of yourself.
 Let’s explore when it’s okay to swim after a mommy makeover and the safety measures you should consider.

 - Breast considerations: Whether you had breast augmentation, breast lift, or reduction as part of your mommy makeover, the breasts also require time to heal.
-Your doctor will provide guidance on when it’s safe to submerge your breasts in water and resume swimming activities.
+Your doctor will guide you on when it’s safe to submerge your breasts in water and resume swimming.

 - Taking care of incisions: Proper care of your surgical incisions is crucial to minimize the risk of infection and promote optimal healing.
-Your doctor will provide instructions on how to clean and protect your incisions while swimming.
+Your doctor will provide instructions on cleaning and protecting your incisions while swimming.

 Why You Should Wait To Swim